Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Discussion

 \section{Discussion}

 Several comments are in order: First, we have assumed in this paper that the dominant instability at high magnetic fields ($H \sim H_{c2}$) and low temperatures near optimal doping in hole-doped cuprate superconductors is to a unidirectional CDW state while the amplitude of a bidirectional CDW is small.
 In contrast to bidirectional CDW, we have shown that the Fermi surface in the unidirectional CDW displays hole pockets.
 The emergence of the hole pockets, which is a result of the first Fermi surface reconstruction with decreasing hole doping at the quantum critical point near optimal doping \cite{Tallon}, does not change the sign of the Hall coefficient but results in a rapid suppression of carrier concentration and zero temperature Hall number with decreasing doping below $p \sim 0.19$.
 Although this is consistent with experiments on high field Hall effect near optimal doping \cite{Bala1,Bala2,Bala3,Badoux:2016,Laliberte:2016,Collignon:2016}, the identification of the quantum critical point near optimal doping with unidirectional charge order is at present not supported by experiments \cite{Badoux2}.
 No such charge order has so far been found near optimal doping, directly or indirectly \cite{Damascelli,Wu:2015,Wu:2011,Wu:2013,Chang:2012,Ghiringhelli:2012,Comin,Neto,Tabis,Croft,Gerber,Chang,Jang,Blackburn,Blanco,Lali}.
 On the other hand, in contrast to other scenarios attempting to explain the suppression of Hall number near optimal doping \cite{Tewari,Eberlein,Maharaj,Storey,Yang,Kaul,Qi,Sachdev1,Chatterjee}, both unidirectional and bidirectional charge order have been found in the nearby range of hole doping \cite{Damascelli,Wu:2011,Wu:2013,Chang:2012,Ghiringhelli:2012,Comin,Neto,Tabis,Croft,Gerber,Chang,Jang,Blackburn,Blanco,Lali} and a coexistence phase has been established for moderate doping $0.8\lesssim p \lesssim 0.16$ \cite{Gerber,Chang,Jang,Lali}.
 We have used these latter experiments to add a bidirectional component to the order parameter for intermediate range of hole doping leading to a second reconstruction of the Fermi surface to an electron pocket.
 The corresponding zero temperature Hall number reduces to negative values in the coexisting phase.
+The consistency of $n_H$ with CDW in the underdoped regime, and the lack of experimental observation of CDW up to $p^*$ at this time, may actually mean that more experiments are needed at very high magnetic fields ($H \sim H_{c2}$ ) close to the pseudogap critical doping $p^*$.

 Second, with respect to the high field Hall measurements in the cuprates, the older experiments \cite{Bala1,Bala2,Bala3} found a sharp decrease of $n_H$ with decreasing hole doping below optimal doping $p^*$ just as the more recent ones \cite{Badoux:2016,Laliberte:2016,Collignon:2016}.
 However, Hall number in the older experiments also dropped for $p > p^*$, producing a peak like structure of $n_H$ versus $p$ at optimal doping $p^*$.
 The more recent studies \cite{Badoux:2016,Laliberte:2016,Collignon:2016}, performed at somewhat higher temperatures because of higher values of the upper critical fields, on the other hand, find that $n_H$ saturates with $p$ for $p > p^*$.
 While it has been argued \cite{Collignon:2016} that the presence of electron-like carriers co-existing with hole-like carriers in a narrow range of doping close to optimal doping may be responsible for non-universal behavior of $n_H$ at $p=p^*$, possibly even resulting in a peak, we have not attempted to address this issue here.